Private Arbitration of Business Disputes

 The Introduction of a New Arbitration Act

 On March 5, 2020, the B.C. legislature passed Bill 7 into law.
 The bill replaces the Arbitration Act, RSBC 1996, c 55 (the “Old Act”) with a new Arbitration Act (the “New Act”).
-The New Act will be brought into force by regulation on a date yet to be determined.
+The New Act comes into force on September 1, 2020.
 Please refer to our blog with some initial observations with respect to how Bill 7 will impact arbitration in B.C.